 The bottom line is, think about the composition of your meal before you just throw something together at the last minute.
 This is where meal planning is very important.
 You could save calories, potentially hundreds, every meal just by thinking ahead and following the high-volume, low-calorie dense principle.
 The result is a loss of many kilograms each year and best of all you will be able to maintain your new weight and thinner waistline in the long-term.

-The Body Sculptors Australia meal plans for weight loss and maintenance follow the high-volume, low-calorie principle.
-Just follow our delicious recipes and meal plans and watch the kilos fall off.
+At Body Sculptors Australia, Dr Megan Chircop designs meal plans for weight loss and maintenance following the high-volume, low-calorie principle.

 You might also be interested in the following articles:

 Is it ok to eat late at night?